danielurra/node-first-api/README.md

 ```bash
 npm install express --save
 ```
-Will not only install the package it will also add the following to the package.json file:<br>
+The above command will not only install the package it will also add the following to the package.json file:<br>
 ```bash
 "dependencies": {
  "express": "^3.4.11"